 The Introductory Course consists of 10 on-line modules of one hour each, with the option of an Honours Distinction for participating in a one day in-person event in Ottawa or Montreal.

-The Advanced Course consists of 35 on-line modules of one hour each.
-Additional courses may be provided and will be complementary to the core courses of this Module.
+The Advanced Course I consists of 17 on-line modules of one hour each.

 Participants who register and complete courses will receive one of the two following recognitions: